Boletus abruptibulbus

-Boletus abruptibulbus is a species of bolete mushroom in the family Boletaceae.
-Described as new to science in 2009, it is found only in the Gulf Coast of the Florida Panhandle, where it grows on the ground in coastal sand dunes, one of only three North American boletes known to favor this habitat.
+Boletus abruptibulbus is a species of bolete mushroom belonging to the Boletaceae family.
+Described as new to science in 2009, it is found only on the Gulf Coast of the Florida Panhandle, where it grows on the ground in coastal sand dunes, one of only three North American boletes known to favor this habitat.
 The fruit bodies have convex brownish caps up to 8 cm in diameter, supported by solid yellowish to reddish stems measuring 3–5 cm long by 10–15 mm thick.
-The pores on the underside of the cap measure about 1–2 mm in diameter and are initially pale yellow before developing a greenish tinge in age.
-The mushroom's spores, about 20 micrometers long, are unusually long for a member of the Boletaceae.
+The pores on the underside of the cap measure about 1–2 mm in diameter and are initially pale yellow before developing a greenish tinge with age.
+The mushroom's 20-micrometers-long spores are unusually long for a member of the Boletaceae.
 The stem base is bulbous, a diagnostic feature for which the species is named.